Do Pennsylvania voters want to legalize recreational marijuana?

 More state lawmakers are coming forward, revealing where they stand on the highly debated subject, but on which side do Pennsylvania voters find themselves?

-A new WHTM/Emerson College Polling/The Hill poll shows that 48.5% of Republicans and Democrats believe marijuana should be legalized with 35.9% saying no and just over 15% still unsure or had no opinion.
+A new WJET/WFXP/Emerson College Polling/The Hill poll shows that 48.5% of Republicans and Democrats believe marijuana should be legalized with 35.9% saying no and just over 15% still unsure or had no opinion.

 The poll was conducted from March 26-28, 2022, interviewing 1,069 Pennsylvanians with a margin of error (MOE) of +/- 3 percentage points.